Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Two novel volumetric benchmarks

 In order to define a success criterion for the FFV benchmark, we propose a condition analogous to the one used in the CLV benchmark.
 While the Clifford Volume Benchmark relies on stabilizer and non-stabilizer operators, here we use two distinct linear combinations of the measured expectation values.
 These combinations correspond essentially to two rows of the $O$ matrix: the first linear combination is defined by the row of $O$ corresponding to the initial state, which should yield a value close to 1, since each row is normalized ("parallel" linear combination), while the second is defined by a randomly chosen row, which should yield a value close to 0 due to the orthogonality of different rows (”orthogonal” combination).

 We impose the condition that each measured value corresponding to the "parallel" linear combination must exceed a specified threshold, while the absolute values of the measurements for the "orthogonal" combinations must remain below a given threshold up to the statistical uncertainty.
 Following the same reasoning as before, we set these threshold values to $\frac{1}{e}$ for the parallel case and $\frac{1}{2e}$ for the orthogonal case.
-Formally, this can be expressed as:
+Formally, using the quantity defined in Eq.~\eqref{reduced_lincomb}, this can be expressed as

 The statistical uncertainties $\sigma_{\parallel}^k$ and $\sigma_{\perp}^k$ are obtained by propagating the shot-noise uncertainties of the individual Majorana expectation values included in the linear combinations